 In addition, during these periods companies based in the countries where we operate have faced higher costs for raising funds, both domestically and abroad, as well as limited access to international capital markets, which have negatively affected the prices of the aforementioned countries' securities.
 Although economic conditions are different in each of the emerging-market countries, investors' reactions to developments in one of these countries may affect the securities of issuers in the others.
-For example, adverse developments in emerging market countries may lead to decreased investor interest in the securities of Chilean companies.

-Our business may be adversely affected if we fail to renew collective bargaining labor agreements on satisfactory terms or experience strikes or other labor unrest
+Our business may be adversely affected if we fail to renew collective bargaining labor agreements on satisfactory terms or experience strikes or other labor unrest.

-A substantial portion of our employees is covered by collective bargaining labor agreements.
-These agreements generally expire every year.
+A substantial portion of our employees is covered by several collective bargaining labor agreements.
+Some of these agreements expire every year.
 Our inability to renegotiate these agreements on satisfactory terms could cause work stoppages and interruptions, which may adversely impact our operations.
 Changes to the terms and conditions of existing agreements could also increase our costs or otherwise have an adverse effect on our operational efficiency.
 We experience periodic strikes and other forms of labor unrest through the ordinary course of business.
 We cannot assure you labor interruptions or other labor unrest will not occur in the future.
 If we experience strikes, work stoppages or other forms of labor unrest at any of our production facilities, our ability to supply beverages to customers could be impaired, which would reduce our net operating revenues and could expose us to customer claims.